-“The gut, which houses the enteric nervous system, is often referred to as the “small brain” and the actual brain is known as the “big brain” when we discuss gut-brain interactions,” says Dr. Arroll.
+“The gut, which houses the enteric nervous system, is often referred to as the 'small brain' and the actual brain is known as the 'big brain' when we discuss gut-brain interactions,” says Dr Arroll.

-That’s because researchers found that low levels of gut microbes (the trillions of microorganisms that mainly live on the inner surfaces of our intestines) raise the risk of anxiety and depression, while higher amounts lower it.
-So, if you're not giving your gut the TLC it needs, it can have a big impact on your emotional wellbeing.
+When you think about the gut, you may picture food digesting in your stomach, but it’s the microbiome inside the large bowel that’s really important.
+This is the part directly connected to anxiety.
+The same review found that low levels of gut microbes (the trillions of microorganisms that mainly live on the inner surface of the intestines) raise the risk of anxiety and depression, while higher amounts lower it.
+So if you're not giving your gut the TLC it needs, it can have a huge impact on your emotional wellbeing.

 How to fix gut anxiety

 You can alter the condition of your gut microbiome by taking probiotics – friendly gut microbes – which may help calm an anxious mind.
-“Probiotics are live bacteria found in foods, such as yogurt, and in probiotic supplements – they help to populate the gut microbiota,” says Dr. Arroll.
+“Probiotics are live bacteria found in foods, such as yogurt, and in probiotic supplements – they help to populate the gut microbiota,” says Dr Arroll.

-Here's how to fix your gut health and anxiety levels, according to Dr. Arroll...
+Here's how to fix your gut health and anxiety levels, according to Dr Arroll...

-“Kefir, yogurt, miso or sauerkraut have been shown to help improve gut health.
-One study found fermented milk helped prevent symptoms of stress in students.”
+- Opt for fermented foods: “Kefir, yogurt, miso, or sauerkraut have been shown to help improve gut health.
+One study in association with Tokushima University Graduate School (opens in new tab) found fermented milk helped prevent symptoms of stress in students.”

-“The Mediterranean diet increases beneficial gut bacteria and reduces your risk of becoming depressed by 30%.”
+- Eat well: “The Mediterranean diet increases beneficial gut bacteria and reduces your risk of becoming depressed by 30%.”

-“Antibiotics kill vast arrays of bacteria—they’re not sophisticated enough to just pick off the nasty types.
+- Don't take unnecessary antibiotics: “Antibiotics kill vast arrays of bacteria—they’re not sophisticated enough to just pick off the nasty types.
 If you have to take them, follow a medical professional’s advice.”

 How do you know if your gut is healthy?